 Foundem and many others complained again to the Commission in 2018, arguing that Google's bidding system was terrible for consumers, as companies' position in Google's ranking were now determined by bidders' ability to pay rather than their popularity or low prices.
 It was also suggested that many of the comparison advertising sites were in truth merely advertising systems that look like price comparison sites. and that Google encouraged this.
 The Commission has yet to opine ...

 Here is an interesting footnote to this case:- Google had previously won a legal battle in the UK with a small company called Streetmap - a pioneer in online mapping whose service was crushed when Google put its own Google Maps above Streetmap in its search engine results.
-The Competition Appeals Tribunal ruled that, although Google held a dominant position, it had not committed a abuse.
+The Competition Appeal Tribunal ruled that, although Google held a dominant position, it had not committed an abuse.

-In a separate case, the European Commission fined Google €4.3 billion (£3.8bn) in 2018 for abusing its dominant position in search by requiring Android smartphone manufacturers to pre-install Google's apps. - or else they would not be allowed access to Google Play services.
-(Alphabet-owned) Google said it would appeal.
+In a separate case, the European Commission fined Google €4.3 billion (£3.8bn) in 2018 for abusing its dominant position in search by requiring Android smartphone manufacturers to pre-install Google's apps - or else they would not be allowed access to Google Play services.
+(Alphabet-owned) Google's appeal failed other than by achieving a small reduction in the fine.
+I don't suppose, though, that the size of the fine meant very much to a group then valued at $1.4 trillion.

 Other concerns about the behaviour of Google and the other Technology Giants are discussed here.